Luke, Maryland: Transportation

 The primary means of travel to and from Luke are by road.
 The only state highway serving the town is Pratt Street (Maryland Route 135), which heads eastward to U.S. Route 220 by way of Westernport, and westward to U.S. Route 219 by way of Oakland.
 A bridge across the North Branch Potomac River connects MD 135 to West Virginia Route 46.

 Government

 The town of Luke is governed by a mayor and four commissioners who are elected on the second Monday in June in even-numbered years to two-year terms which expire the third Monday in June.
 Elected officials must have resided in the town for two years before their election and for the duration of their term of office.
 Town voters must be residents of Luke and registered with the town or Allegany County at least 30 days before the election.
 The Commission meets at least once a month and its regular meetings are open to the public.
 In 2020, the election was held in September, with 40 of the town's 52 registered voters submitting ballots.
 Edward E. Clemons Jr., who served as Luke's mayor from 2010 to 2024, was the longest serving mayor in office in Allegany County.
+Clemons was elected again in 2026.

 Mayors since the town's incorporation include: